 - Enable improvements in organization for the restructuring and reorganization.

 - Allows architecture easier to test against long-term goals.

 - Can offer those outside IT views of the IT architectures.

 - Can help unify processes within IT.

-- Can help the finance teams simplify and
+- It can help the finance teams simplify and

 - Facilitates coordination with the management of programs.